|

 THETA-VELOCITY determines the speed at which the turtles are rotated.

 (Rotating turtles in the rotate-turtles procedure is implemented simply by increasing each turtle's theta variable by theta-velocity!
-ROTATING turtles (on its z-axis) is easy in spherical coordinates.
-However it's far easier to TRANSPOSE turtles in cartesian coordinates.)
+Rotating turtles (around the z-axis) is easy in spherical coordinates.
+However it's far easier to transpose turtles in cartesian coordinates.)

 Notice that turtles closer (positive) on the y-axis appear lighter in shade and turtles further away (negative) appear darker in shade.